• LAUNCH YOUR DREAM

 5. Design your agreement and your terms for speaking along with your pre-program questionnaire.

-Professionals have contracts and pre-program questionnaires ready to fax to potential speaking engagement coordinators.
-Some great contract examples are here on the Be A Speaker website and here in an Ezine Article.
+Professionals have contracts and pre-program questionnaires ready to send to potential speaking engagement coordinators.
+Some great contract examples are here on Speakerflow.com.
 Here’s a great pre-program questionnaire example.
 If you haven’t already, create a Speaker One-Sheet.

 A simple website or blog covering information about you as a public speaker is one of the best ways to secure public speaking engagements.
-Authority Publishing has the following great recommendations for what should be on your public speaking site –
+Speaker Lab has great recommendations for what should be on your public speaking site –

 • Summarize your areas of expertise and what you have to offer.